Dino Bravo: American Wrestling Association (1979–1981)

 Bravo forfeited the Canadian Heavyweight Championship in September 1979 and moved to the American Wrestling Association a month later, making his debut as part of a 17 man battle royal (won by Andre the Giant) in an event held in St Paul, Minnesota on October 23, 1979.
-Bravo was undefeated in singles competition, defeating Buddy Wolff, Super Destroyer Mark II (Sgt Slaughter), Sonny Driver, Lord Alfred Hayes, until finally losing to Adrian Adonis on January 27, 1980 in Green Bay, WI.
+Bravo was undefeated in singles competition, defeating Buddy Wolff, Super Destroyer Mark II (Sgt Slaughter), Sonny Driver, Lord Alfred Hayes, until finally losing to Adrian Adonis on January 27, 1980 in Green Bay, Wisconsin.

 On February 2, 1980 he earned a shot at the AWA Heavyweight Championship and defeated titleholder Nick Bockwinkel via disqualification.
 Bravo also formed a team with Greg Gagne and had a series of matches with The East-West Connection (Jesse Ventura and Adrian Adonis).
 After the latter duo gained the AWA Tag Team Championship Bravo & Gagne unsuccessfully challenged for the titles in several house shows.
 His final match came on January 25, 1981 when he defeated Ben DeLeon on AWA All Star Wrestling.

-New Japan Pro Wrestling (1981–1982)
+New Japan Pro-Wrestling (1981–1982)

-While still wrestling for Varoussac, Bravo ventured overseas for the first time and participated in a tour of New Japan Pro Wrestling.
-He made his debut for the promotion on a televised event on October 8, 1981, teaming with Riki Choshu in a losing effort to Stan Hansen & Hulk Hogan.
-Bravo was enjoying success, defeating Ryuma Go, Yoshiaki Fujiwara, Kantaro Hoshino, Kengo Kimura and Osamu Kido as the tour ran from October to November.
+While still wrestling for Varoussac, Bravo ventured overseas for the first time and participated in a tour of Japan with New Japan Pro-Wrestling (NJPW).
+He made his debut for the promotion on a televised event on October 8, 1981, teaming with Riki Choshu in a loss to Hulk Hogan and Stan Hansen.
+Bravo went on to defeat Ryuma Go, Yoshiaki Fujiwara, Kantaro Hoshino, Kengo Kimura and Osamu Kido as the tour ran from October to November.

-Bravo returned for another tour one year later, teaming with Adrian Adonis to face Seiji Sakaguchi and Tatsumi Fujinami in the MSG Tag Team League 1982 on November 19, 1982.
-Teaming with Adonis he enjoyed limited success, defeating Canek and Perro Aguayo but losing to Dick Murdoch and The Masked Superstar and Antonio Inoki and Hulk Hogan, amongst others.
-The tour ended on December 10, 1982 with Bravo teaming with Andre the Giant to defeat Abdullah the Butcher and Billy Robinson in Tokyo.
+Bravo returned for a second tour with NJPW one year later, teaming with Adrian Adonis to face Seiji Sakaguchi and Tatsumi Fujinami in the MSG Tag Team League on November 19, 1982.
+Teaming with Adonis he enjoyed limited success, defeating Canek and Perro Aguayo but losing to Dick Murdoch and Masked Superstar and Antonio Inoki and Hulk Hogan, amongst others.
+His tour ended on December 10, 1982, with Bravo teaming with André the Giant to defeat Abdullah the Butcher and Billy Robinson in Tokyo.